Access to Antipsychotic Medications

 of the following statements applies:

-- You have high drug costs relative to your income and are registered in the Trillium Drug Program
+- You have high medication costs relative to your income and are registered in the Trillium Drug Program.

 Trillium Drug Program (TDP)

-This plan is for residents of Ontario who have a valid OHIP card and who have high prescription drug costs in relation to their net household income.
+This plan is for residents of Ontario who have a valid OHIP card and who have high prescription medication costs in relation to their net household income.

-- You do not have private insurance that covers 100% of your prescription drug costs
+- You do not have private insurance that covers 100% of your prescription medication costs.